Last updated on March 30, 2021 at 12:08

 The role of Na+ in hypertension is established, but the mechanism of it is unclear.
 Dietary Na+ restriction reduces BP, and diuretics achieve a similar effect by depleting Na+ from the body.
 Diuretics can lower the blood pressure by 10-15 mmHg in most patients and are therefore adequate for mild or moderate hypertension.

-For chronic treatment are thiazide diuretics like clopamide and hydrochlorothiazide the first choice.
+For chronic treatment are thiazides and thiazide-like diuretics like hydrochlorothiazide, chlorthalidone, and indapamide the first choice.